 For those wanting to power larger appliances, you may want to look into a larger 5000 Watts generator as this inverter does not have the capabilities of parallel connections.

 This generator does weigh in a little heavier than most and will most likely require a helping hand when moving your generator.

-Yamaha has this covered with two easy to use handles for an easy two-person transportation.
+Yamaha has this covered with two easy-to-use handles for easy two-person transportation.

 Although the price tag may scare a few of you, the 3-year warranty and lack of negative reviews suggest that this is a great investment with low maintenance.

 Scott Krager purchased generatorgrid.com in the summer of 2020 and quickly began to buy every generator under the sun!
 He currently has over a dozen generators and the number is growing quickly.
 He lives in Portland, OR near his family and friends.

 Greetings.
 I have a 2400ishc that I coverted to 3 way fuel.
 It does have a fuel gauge on the left side of the gas cap- a circular window that reads high/low on fuel.
 The Hondas I looked at in this size did not have a gauge.